 Car accidents tend to be highly common in Miami.
 According to the Florida Department of Motor Vehicles, Miami-Dade is one of the top five counties with the highest rate of car accidents.

-If you are injured (and, usually, people involved in head-on collisions are), then it is important to get in touch with an expert legal team, to make sure that you achieve the best possible compensation settlement for your injuries.
+If you are injured (and, usually, people involved in head-on collisions are), it is essential to get in touch with an expert legal team to ensure that you achieve the best possible compensation settlement for your injuries.

 If you've been injured in a head-on collision, do not hesitate to contact our law office today.
 We are here to evaluate your case and fight for the compensation you deserve.